-PIW works to provide a therapeutic and safe treatment experience for all of our patients.
+PIW works to provide a therapeutic treatment experience for all of our patients.
 Most of our patients and their families have questions about their stay with us.
 The most commonly asked questions are below.

 Comfortable and practical daytime clothing and sleep wear.
 One should avoid clothing with strings and belts and footwear with laces.
 Essential comfort items such as toiletry products are recommended.
 Valuables such as cash, credit cards, jewelry, electronics and keepsakes should be left home.

 Yes. cell phones, cameras and other recording devices are not permitted.
 Sharp items such as scissors and similar personal products are considered hazardous.